Franz-Josef-Danner/tracking/README.md

 ### Callbacks

-Custom scripts can run after the iterative detection finishes. **This registration must be done every time the addon is loaded** so the callback can run additional steps such as bidirectional tracking.
-Register a function with ``register_after_detect_callback`` before starting the operator:
+Custom scripts can run after the iterative detection finishes.
+Starting from this version the addon automatically registers ``track_cycle.run`` as the default callback so bidirectional tracking happens right away.
+You can override this behaviour by registering your own function with ``register_after_detect_callback`` before starting the operator:

 ```python